Jaimilit/CrossFit-Signup/README.md

 # Design and Structure

 The layout and design of this site was kept basic and simple.
-Miminal color was used to keep it simple.
+Minimal color was used to keep it simple.
 [Coolors](https://coolors.co/) was used for simple color choices.
 Users are booking workout sessions and therefore this website is meant to be functional.

 Buttons were styled to standout with hover actions to provide user feedback.
 All delete buttons were styled in red as a widely accepted color to direct user caution.
 And this is in contrast to the blue buttons.